- Classes taught in English and Spanish

 This course is for high advanced-level students who want to further develop their written skills through different composition practices and techniques.
 The course covers complex and difficult questions of syntax.
 Special attention is given to stylistics and composition structure.

-All students will select three elective courses to complete along with their Spanish course.
-Each courses is the equivalent of 3-4 semester credits.
+Quarter students will enroll in up to three electives to complete along with their Spanish course.
+Semester students can select up to four electives.
+Each course is the equivalent of 3-4 semester credits.
 Students may choose to take an additional elective for an additional fee.
 Students may select electives in Spanish only if they test into the advanced level on the Veritas placement test.

 ELECTIVE OPTIONS IN ENGLISH